iyiolapeter/weaverkit/README.md

-# expresskit.ts
+# weaverkit
-Collection of Helpers to make express development faster and secure in TypeScript
+Collection of Helpers to make Node.js app development faster and secure in TypeScript